Location: Harkins Hall 328

 EDU 416L - Teaching Mathematics in Secondary Schools Field Experience 1 Credit

-- Core Curriculum proficiences met by completing the Secondary Education Program are social science (EDU 201), civic engagement (EDU 301), and oral communication (EDU 450).
+- Core Curriculum proficiencies met by completing the Secondary Education Program are social science (EDU 201), civic engagement (EDU 301), and oral communication (EDU 450).

 - A variety of study abroad opportunities are available for students in the program.

-The Secondary Education Programs (biology, chemistry, English, foreign language studies, history, mathematics, and physics) fulfill the Core Focus requirement by virtue of completing all requirements for the degree.
+The Secondary Education Programs (biology, chemistry, English, foreign language studies, history, mathematics, and physics) fulfill the Core Focus requirement (only required for the class of 2020) by virtue of completing all requirements for the degree.